Cottage Cheese Dill Bread

 If you like this recipe, check out my collection of herb bread recipes for the bread machine.
 BTW, the rosemary bread is wonderful!!

-Making Dill Bread
+Making Cottage Cheese Dill Bread

 This makes a two-pound loaf of bread.
 Use the basic setting with the medium crust option.

 Follow the instructions that came with your bread machine in terms of which ingredients to put in the bread machine first.
-(With my bread machine, I add the liquid first.)
+With my bread machine, I add the liquid first.

-Dill Bread Recipe for the Bread Machine
+Cottage Cheese Dill Bread Recipe for the Bread Machine

 Again, this is a recipe for a two-pound bread machine.
 Use the basic setting with the medium crust option.

-1 1/3 cup cream-style cottage cheese
+1 1/3 cup cottage cheese

-1/3 cup water
+1/3 cup plus 2 Tablespoons water

 1 egg, beaten